There may be some days the museum may be closed due to renovations. Please call (936-295-2155) before traveling.

 The Third Annual Texas Prison Museum Director's Cup Golf Tournament will be held on Friday, May 3, 2019 at Ravens Nest Golf Course in Huntsville Texas.
 Please call the museum for details.

-The 13th Annual Old Timers Reunion is on Saturday, October 13, 2018 from 10am-2pm in the conference room.
+The 14th Annual Old Timers Reunion is on October 19, 2019 from 10am-2pm in the conference room.
 All retired prison employees and their spouses are invited to attend.
-Sandra Rogers will be on site to sign her recently published book, Electrocutions in Texas 1924-1964.
 Come join us for free food, fellowship, and door prizes.